[former] Zion Baptist Chapel, Shrewsbury Road, Shifnal

 Grid ref: SJ 747078

 There was also a very small Particular Baptist congregation, meeting in a chapel in Aston Street.
 This congregation had been in existence since the beginning of the 18th century.
-Their chapel was built c.1780 & it was licensed in January 1782 at the county quarter sessions.
+They built a chapel c.1781 & it was licensed on 15th January 1782 at the county quarter sessions by Thomas Foxall, William Foxall, Thomas Scarrott & William Scarrot.
 In 1841 there was a fundamental split in the congregation which resulted in the formation of a 2nd Baptist church meeting in the Zion chapel (above).
 In 1851 there were 18 worshippers in the Aston Street chapel at their morning service and 13 at their afternoon one.
 The chapel closed in 1877.

 Grid ref: SJ 750077